Metcalf Cup and Prize and Metcalf Awards for Excellence in Teaching

-- Excellence in teaching in the context of a research institution: to what extent does the nominee engage students in the results and creation of new research, scholarship and creative work (i.e., new discoveries, new ideas, new creative work in the arts, humanities, sciences, social sciences and professions)?
+- Excellence in teaching in the context of a research institution.
+How and to what extent does the nominee engage students in the results and creation of new research, scholarship and creative work (i.e., new discoveries, new ideas, new creative work in the arts, humanities, sciences, social sciences and professions)?
 To what extent does the nominee excel across the range of teaching opportunities, including effectively mentoring graduate and/or undergraduate research projects?

-- Thoughtful evaluation of student work: how careful and effective is the nominee in providing feedback aimed at improving student work?
+- Thoughtful evaluation of student work.
+How careful and effective is the nominee in providing feedback aimed at improving student work?

 To be eligible, a faculty member must: